Game-of-whales/GOW-SDK-IOS/README.md

 ```swift
     GW.consumeCurrency("coins", number:1000, sink:"gas", amount:50, place:"shop")
 ```
+It means that someone spent 1000 "coins" for 50 "gas" in "shop".

 ``acquire`` - for in-app purchases.
 It's important to call ``acquire`` method after ``InAppPurchased``.
 For example:

 ```swift
     GW.acquireCurrency("coins", amount:1000, source:sku, number:1, place:"bank")
 ```
+It means that someone has acquired 1000 "coins" for 1 "sku" in "bank".

 # Objective-C